Deadline : 31 August 2023 at 12am

 Value: £5,000 cash or fee waiver.

 How to apply: To be considered applicants must complete an application form, which requires a supporting statement of 250 words explaining why they would be a suitable recipient of the Bursary.
-The applicant must submit evidence of Care Leaver status, as defined below, in the application form.
+The applicant must be a Care Leaver in receipt of as a care leaver from their Local Authority and must submit evidence of Care Leaver status, as defined below, in the application form.